 Safe and legal contexts for the psychedelic experience.
 Enhancing the potentials for patients & healthy humans.

-Supporting and conducting psychedelic studies – across philosophy, natural and social sciences.
+Supporting and conducting psychedelic studies – across medicine and psychology, philosophy and neuroscience, natural and social sciences.

 Improving mindfulness, therapies and harm reduction concerning altered states of consciousness.